 Please note that the participation fee is less than the cost to the organizers to present the Course.
-Therefore there are unfortunatel no scholarships available for this Course.
+Therefore there are unfortunately no scholarships available for this Course.

 The fee does not cover any additional or sundry expenses incurred by participants such as hotel laundry or telephone calls nor travel, accommodation or any other per diem incidentals.
 Participants must ensure that they bring with them sufficient funds to cover their additional needs for the duration of the course, or have access to funds in Sanremo via their bank.

 Persons wishing to apply are kindly requested to complete the form available here.
 Applications will be considered on a rolling basis and potential participants are therefore encouraged to apply early in order to secure a place.
-Unless all places are taken earlier, the final deadline for application is 4 April 2014.
 The Course is open to a maximum of 35 participants.

 Please consult the general course information in order to see the modalities of payment and the relevant admin information.
 Queries on the course including registration and administrative questions should be directed to Ms Patricia Panizzi at email@example.com.